OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    4.1 Boot menu
   ---------------

-   Boot  menu  can be altered by editing meni.ini file inside of QSINIT.LDI archive.
+   Boot  menu  can be altered by editing menu.ini file inside of QSINIT.LDI archive.
 Location  of  this  file  can  be  overloaded by menu_source env. variable